wgeorgecook/standup-notes/README.md

 ## Load From File
 Sometimes you don't want to have to edit the source code and recompile yourself.
 Luckily, we support loading teammate names from a comma separated text file.
 You can pass the `--from-file filePath` argument to the command line interface and it will attempt to load the file and create a string slice from the file.
 See `teammate.txt` for an example file.

+## Team Name
+If you provide the `--set-name` flag, the program will pick a random attendee to designate a team name.
+This name is prepended to the notes when it renders.
+Additionally, `--stay-responsible` can be provided to do a check on the day.
+If the day is Tuesday, the program will remind your users to stay responsbile if they are going up on a Tuesday.